Klaus Lederer: Political career

 Lederer joined the Party of Democratic Socialism (PDS) in 1992.
 From 1992 to 1995, he was a member of the youth welfare committee of the Mitte borough of Berlin.
 In 1995, he was elected to the municipal council in Prenzlauer Berg for the PDS.
 From 1997 to 2003, he was a member of the PDS federal arbitration committee.
 In 2000, he became deputy chairman of the PDS in Pankow; in 2003 he was elected deputy state chairman.

 Lederer entered the Abgeordnetenhaus of Berlin on 1 January 2003 after the resignation of Harald Wolf.
 He became the PDS spokesman for legal policy and a member of the Committee for Constitutional and Legal Affairs, Immunity, and Rules of Procedure.

 In December 2005, Lederer succeeded Stefan Liebich as state chairman of the Berlin branch of the PDS, which by this time had been renamed Left Party.PDS.
-At the state party conference, he received nearly 90% of votes.
-After the foundation of The Left in June 2007, he was elected Berlin state chairman with 80% of votes.
+At the state party conference, he received nearly 90% of the votes.
+After the foundation of The Left in June 2007, he was elected Berlin state chairman with 80% of the votes.
 Lederer ran as a candidate in Berlin-Mitte for the 2009 and 2013 federal elections but was unsuccessful, placing fourth both times.

 Within The Left, Lederer is a member of the reform-oriented Forum for Democratic Socialism.
 He became a member of the party's federal executive board in 2012, serving until 2018.

 Lederer was re-elected to the Abgeordnetenhaus in the 2006 and 2011 state elections.
 He was The Left's lead candidate in the 2016 election and was re-elected; The Left became the third largest party in the Abgeordnetenhaus.
 Lederer subsequently led the Left's negotiations with the SPD and Greens to form a coalition government, which were successful.
 After joining the Senate of Berlin, he resigned from the Abgeordnetenhaus in January 2017.
-He served as lead candidate for The Left for a second time in the 2021 state election, and was re-elected once again.
+He served as the lead candidate for The Left for a second time in the 2021 state election and was re-elected once again.